axelpale/genversion/README.md

 Output the genversion's own version number.

+### -s, --semi

+End each generated line of code with a semicolon as required by some style guides.

+### -e, --es6

+Use ECMAScript 6 `export const` statement instead of `module.exports` in the generated code.

 ### -u, --strict

 Prepend each generated file with `'use strict'` as required by some style guides.

+### -p, --source <path>

+Search for the package.json along a custom path up to the system root.
+Defaults to the target filepath.

 ### -c, --check-only